pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/04-export-plugin.md

 including long-term storage and [control signals for autoscalers](https://blog.px.dev/autoscaling-custom-k8s-metric/).

 We have talked about exporting data from [Pixie](https://blog.px.dev/plugin-system/) before via the [OTel Exporter](/tutorials/integrations/otel).
-Here we expand on the OTel Exporter feature by automating the script writing process.
+Here we expand on this feature by automating the script writing process.

 In this short tutorial, we'll show you how to use this new feature to convert your custom PxL scripts into export scripts using a few simple steps.